-The degree is equivalent to the BSc Honours degree in British Universities, in that these Universities accept graduate Engineers for direct enrolment into a 12-month professionally oriented Masters programme in the same or a closely related subject area.
+The Dutch engineer title is equivalent to the BSc Honours degree in British Universities, in that these Universities accept graduate Engineers for direct enrolment into a 12-month professionally oriented Masters programme in the same or a closely related subject area.

-The degree is comparable in contents and function and acceptance by employers to a German Fachhochschule - Diplom, with the difference that both in the Netherlands and abroad it gives graduates access to postgraduate studies, which the Fachhochschule - Diplom does not.
+The Dutch engineer title is comparable in contents and function and acceptance by employers to a German Fachhochschule - Diplom, with the difference that both in the Netherlands and abroad it gives graduates access to postgraduate studies, which the Fachhochschule - Diplom does not.